ramonejimenez/School_District_Analysis/README.md

 The project demostates my work with Pandas

-# There were severl deliverables analyzing a small school district:
+# Deliverables analyzing a small school district

 A high-level snapshot of the district's key metrics, presented in a table format